-This lack of visibility has aroused our interest in conducting an initial research project that closely relates to this issue, and more specifically to the contribution of the PMO to organizational performance and project management maturity.
+This lack of visibility prompted our interest in conducting an initial research project closely related to this issue, and more specifically about the PMO's contribution to organizational performance and project management maturity.

-Indeed, this research is part of a thesis project that includes two main phases; the first, which focused on the problem of setting up the PMO, and the second, which is the subject of this research work, and which aims to develop and examine a conceptual model in order to understand and verify the contribution of the PMO to the performance of Moroccan organizations as well as to their level of project management maturity in terms of organization and practices.
+Indeed, this research is part of a thesis project comprising two main phases; the first, which focuses on the problem of setting up the PMO, and the second, which is the subject of this research work, and which aims to develop and examine a conceptual model in order to understand and verify the contribution of the PMO to the performance of Moroccan organizations, as well as to their level of project management maturity in terms of organization and practices.

-According to this, the main objectives of this research phase are as follows:
+Accordingly, the main objectives of this research phase are as follows: